smittytone/HT16K33Matrix/README.md

 ### displayIcon(*glyphMatrix[, center]*) ###

 Call *displayIcon()* to write an non-standard character or graphic to the matrix.
 The character is passed as an array containing one to eight 8-bit integer values, each value a bit pattern for one of the *columns* making up the character.
-Each column value’s bits are set or unset according to the diagram below, ie. bit 0 is the topmost pixel of the column and bit 7 is the lowest pixel of the column.
+Each column value’s bits are set or unset according to the diagram below, ie. bit 0 is the bottom pixel of the column and bit 7 is the top pixel of the column.

 ![Glyph Matrix](./glyph.png)